Tutsi: Origins and classification

-The Tutsi also derive a significant amount of their ancestry from the Sog Eastern Sahelians (a long-extinct Nilo-Saharan group).
-The Sog were agro-pastoralists who entered Rwanda and Burundi in 2,000 BC, mostly settling in southern Rwanda and to the east and west of the Ruzizi River.
+The Tutsi also derive a significant amount of their ancestry from the Sog Eastern Sahelians, a long-extinct Nilo-Saharan group.
+The Sog were agro-pastoralists who entered Rwanda and Burundi around 2,000 BC, mostly settling in southern Rwanda and to the east and west of the Ruzizi River.
 According to Ehret, they spoke a Kir-Abbaian language that was related to, but distinct from, Nilotic and Surmic languages.
 The Western Lakes Bantu languages spoken by the Tutsi have many Sog Eastern Sahelian loanwords, such as the word for cow (inka), which originally meant "cattle camp" in the Sog language, demonstrating their contribution to Tutsi pastoralism.

 Central Sudanic peoples likely form another part of the ancestry of the Tutsi.
-Central Sudanic farmers and herders entered Rwanda and Burundi in 3000 BC, and some of their cultural practices have remained following their assimilation by the Bantu.
+Central Sudanic farmers and herders entered Rwanda and Burundi around 3000 BC, and some of their cultural practices have remained following their assimilation by the Bantu.
 For example, in Central Sudanic–speaking societies, women are kept away from cattle.
-Among the Tutsi (and the neighbouring Hima people to the north), women are strictly forbidden to milk cows (especially menstruating women).
+Among the Tutsi, and the neighbouring Hima to the north, women, especially if menstruating, are strictly forbidden to milk cows.

 The definition of "Tutsi" has changed through time and location.
 Social structures were unstable throughout Rwanda, even during colonial times under Belgian rule.
 Generally, the Tutsi elite or aristocracy was distinguished from Tutsi commoners.

 When the Belgian colonial administration conducted censuses, it identified the people throughout Rwanda-Burundi according to a simple classification scheme.
-The "Tutsi" were defined as anyone owning more than ten cows (a sign of wealth) or with the physical features such as a longer, thin nose, high cheekbones, or being over six feet tall, all of which are common descriptions associated with the Tutsi.
+"Tutsi" were defined as anyone owning more than ten cows or with physical features such as a longer, thin nose, high cheekbones, or being over six feet tall, all of which are common descriptions associated with the Tutsi.

 In the colonial era, the Tutsi were hypothesized to have arrived in the Great Lakes region from the Horn of Africa, in accordance with the Hamitic hypothesis.

 Tutsi are considered by some to be of Cushitic origin, although they do not speak a Cushitic language, and have inhabited the same areas for 400 years, leading to considerable intermarriage with Hutu in the area.
 Due to the history of intermingling and intermarrying of Hutu and Tutsi, some ethnographers and historians believe that the Hutu and Tutsi cannot be called distinct ethnic groups.

 Genetics

-Y-DNA (paternal lineages)
+Y-DNA

 Modern-day genetic studies of the Y-chromosome generally indicate that the Tutsi, like the Hutu, are largely of Bantu extraction (60% E1b1a, 20% B, 4% E-P2(xE1b1a)).

 Paternal genetic influences associated with the Horn of Africa and North Africa are few (under 3% E1b1b-M35), and are ascribed to much earlier inhabitants who were assimilated.
-However, the Tutsi have considerably more haplogroup B Y-DNA paternal lineages (14.9% B) than do the Hutu (4.3% B).
+However, the Tutsi have considerably more haplogroup B Y-DNA paternal lineages (14.9% B) than the Hutu (4.3% B).